-We now examine in more detail the computation of the global partition set by the central coordinator.
-Recall that the coordinator receives from each processing node a local partition set, consisting of p contiguous partitions, each containing a period and a tuple count.
-The goal is to temporally distribute the computation of the final result, with each node processing roughly the same number of leaf nodes (based on the leaf node information sent by the worker nodes).
+We examine in more detail the computation of the global partition set by the coordinator.
+Recall that the coordinator receives from each worker node a local partition set, consisting of p contiguous partitions.
+The goal is to temporally distribute the computation of the final result, with each node processing roughly the same number of leaf nodes.

-As an example, Figure 7 presents 3 local partitions from 3 worker nodes.
-The number between each hash mark segmenting the local timeline represents the number of leaf nodes intersecting that local partition.
-The total number of leaf nodes from the 3 nodes is $50 \cdot 3 + 15 \cdot 5 + 30 \cdot 3 = 285$ .
-So the best plan is to have $\frac{285}{3} = 95$ leaf nodes to be processed on each node.
-Figure 6 illustrates the computation of the global partition set.
+As an example, Figure 5 presents 9 local partitions from 3 worker nodes.
+The number between each hash mark segmenting a local timeline represents the number of leaf nodes within that local partition.
+The total number of leaf nodes from the 3 nodes is $50 \cdot 3 + 15 \cdot 3 + 30 \cdot 3 = 285$.
+The best plan is having $\frac{285}{3} = 95$ leaf nodes to be processed by each node.
+Figure 4 illustrates the computation of the global partition set.

-We modified the Aggregation Tree algorithm to compute the global partition set, based on the leaf node information sent by the worker nodes.
-In doing so, we can treat the local partition sets from the participating worker nodes as periods (see Table 2), inserting these periods into the modified aggregation tree.
-Note that this use of the Aggregation Tree is entirely separate from the use of this same structure in computing the aggregate.
-Here we are concerned only with determining a division of the timeline into p contiguous periods, each with approximately the same number of leaves.
+We modified the SEQ algorithm to compute the global partition set, using the local partition information sent by the worker nodes.
+We treat the worker node local partition sets as periods, inserting them into the modified aggregation tree.
+From Figure 5, the first period to be inserted is (5,9)(50), the fourth is (0,30)(15), and the seventh is (0,10)(30), and the ninth(last) is (1000,5000)(30).
+This use of the Aggregation Tree is entirely separate from the use of this same structure in computing the aggregate.
+Here we are concerned only with determining a division of the time-line into p contiguous periods, each with approximately the same number of leaves.

-There are three main differences between our Modified Aggregation Tree algorithm used in this portion TDM+C and the original Aggregation Tree [9], used in step 2 of Figure 5.
-First, the "count" field of this aggregation tree node is incremented by the count value of the local partition being inserted, instead of just by 1.
-Second, a parent node cannot have a count value greater than 0.
+There are three main differences between our Modified Aggregation Tree algorithm used in this portion of TDM+C and the original Aggregation Tree [7], used in step 2 of Figure 3.
+First, the "count" field of this aggregation tree node is incremented by the count value of the local partition being inserted, rather than 1.
+Second, a parent node must have a count value of 0.
 When a leaf node is split and becomes a parent node, its count is split proportionally between the two new leaf nodes based on the durations of their respective time periods.
-This new parent's count becomes 0.
-Third, during an insertion traversal for a record, if the search traversal needs to be split, the record count is split proportionally between the left and right sub-trees.
+This new parent count becomes 0.
+Third, during an insertion traversal for a record, if the search traversal diverges to both subtrees, the record count is split proportionally between the 2 sub-trees.